Browse teams by practice area

 Emma Nendick trained at Freshfields (now Freshfields Bruckhaus Deringer) and worked as an associate in the tax department for three years.
 She moved to Herbert Smith in 1996, where she set up and ran the tax professional support function.
 She joined Practical Law in September 2006 as head of Tax.
 Emma is currently a non-practising solicitor.

 Jenny Chambers joined Practical Law in April 2008 from Eversheds, where she had spent five years in the corporate tax team and six years in the role of professional support lawyer.
 After qualifying as a chartered accountant with Deloitte Haskins & Sells (now part of PwC), Jenny moved to their corporate tax department.
 Subsequently, she transferred to their Abidjan, Cote d'Ivoire office where she was engaged on consultancy and audit assignments.
 On returning to UK, she specialised again in tax in a regional accountancy practice.
+Jenny is a member of the Tax and Financial Reporting Faculties of the ICAEW and of the CGT Liaison Group.

 David Jacob trained at SJ Berwin and joined the tax department on qualification in 2003.
 He moved to Herbert Smith in 2005, where he advised on a wide range of corporate, finance and property transactions.
 In 2008, he joined McDermott Will & Emery, advising mainly on corporate and finance matters.
 David joined Practical Law Tax in 2010.
 David is currently a non-practising solicitor.